Fight For Air Climb raises awareness for chronic lung disease

 CBS News Philadelphia reported this week that while air quality throughout the region is improving, ozone, which is mainly caused by car emissions and power plants, continues to get a failing grade.

-"Anyone breathing these pollutants can have long-lasting effects," Deb Brown with the American Lung Association said.
+"Anyone breathing these pollutants can have long-lasting effects," Brown said.
 "Unless emissions decline, it will continue to put the public health at risk."

-Back to the climb, on average it takes 15 minutes to get to the top.
+As far as the climb goes, on average it takes 15 minutes to get to the top.
 We're told if you can walk a mile, you can climb the 50 floors.

 "It's not as scary as it sounds, especially if you take your time and walk," Cheng said.